 a place for zinesters - writers and readers

-i am a 26 year old queer & non-binary trans person and i go by they/them/their pronouns (so please acknowledge this by not misgendering me). i am into trans-feminism, harry potter nerdery, reading, pen pals, traveling, learning things, music, making awesome vegan food, and DIY. i have two main zine projects and a couple of one-shot zines.
+i am a 27 year old queer & non-binary trans person and i go by they/them/their pronouns. i am into trans feminism, harry potter nerdery, playing with makeup, reading, writing letters, traveling, learning things, music, making awesome vegan food, being around animals, and DIY. i have two main zine projects and a couple of one-shot zines.

-issue #10 is about feminisms & embodiments and is currently taking submissions until march 31st, 2014!
+issue #11 is about feminisms & strategy and is accepting submissions until july 30th, 2015!

 [email@example.com or message me for more info!]

-- perzine called you've got a friend in pennsylvania.
+i also have written a perzine series called you've got a friend in pennsylvania.

 issue #6 includes my attempt to investigate the traces of anxiety, depression, suicide, and alcoholism in my family's history as well as my own difficulties with these issues. eight sections discuss: the secrecy surrounding my family’s history of suicides, a recent suicide in my family, my issues with anxiety and pushing emotions aside, my reoccuring suicidal thoughts and how my identities intersect with them, talking with a fellow queer/trans* friend struggling with suicide, assessing my tumultuous relationship with alcohol and deciding to become consciously sober, what i can do to manage and deal with things, and what i plan to do in the future. there is a trigger warning for the zine relating to depression, anxiety, suicide, self-harm, alcoholism, sexual assault, and abuse - please take care of yerself before you read this. it is intense. extremely text heavy, b&w, 1/4 size, 46 pages. february 2012. $3 US / $4 international (includes shipping), or trade!